-Many red sea urchin vessels also participate in other dive fisheries, such as sea cucumber and geoduck.
-Of the 31 vessels active during the 2010/11 fishery, 17 held one or more licences other than red sea urchin.
-Those 17 vessels held a combined 104 non-red sea urchin licences, along with 39 red sea urchin licences.
-Vessels that were active in the red sea urchin fishery in 2009 generated higher revenues from their participation in the geoduck and sea cucumber fisheries than they did from the harvest of red sea urchins (Nelson 2011).
+Many Red Sea Urchin vessels also participate in other dive fisheries, such as Sea Cucumber and Geoduck.
+Of the 38 vessels active during the 2016 fishery, 28 vessels held one or more licences other than Red Sea Urchin.
+The most common licences fished were sea cucumber, green sea urchin, salmon, geoduck and groundfish (in that order).
+Vessels active in the Red Sea Urchin fishery often generate higher revenues from their participation in the Geoduck and Sea Cucumber fisheries than from the harvest of Red Sea Urchins.